MilanKacar/milankacar.github.io/_posts/2024-9-26-my_calendar_I.md

 ---
 layout: post
-title: " #8 729.
+title: "#8 729.
 My Calendar I 🚀 "
 categories: LeetCode Programming
 ---

 In this post, we will tackle the problem of implementing a **simple calendar** that allows booking events without causing a **double booking**.
-We'll explore the solution and discuss the time complexity involved.
-Let's dive into it!
+After exploring a basic solution, we'll introduce an **optimized solution using a balanced binary search tree (BST)** to improve efficiency for large datasets.
+Let’s dive in!

 ## 📋 Problem Statement